India: Industry leader Ratan Tata dies aged 86 – DW – 10/09/2024

 Tata Sons recorded a revenue of $165 billion in 2023-24.
 Its first iteration was founded in 1868 as a trading firm by Jamsetji Tata.

-The group now comprises more than 30 companies across ten sectors, operating in more than 100 countries.
+The group now comprises more than 30 companies across ten sectors, operating in over 100 countries.
+Together, these companies employ more than 1 million people, according to the group's website.

 dh/wmr (Reuters, AFP, AP)